-Since 1971, the Tallahassee Memorial Family Medicine Residency Program (TMH FMRP) has attracted students from across the country and beyond to train as primary care physicians.
+Since 1971, the Tallahassee Memorial Family Medicine Residency Program (FMRP) has attracted students from across the country and beyond to train as primary care physicians.
 Beginning with the efforts of long-time faculty and Tallahassee legend Dr. Alexander D. Brickler in 1979, the fellowship has also offered additional training in operative obstetrics to interested graduates of family medicine residency programs.
+More recently, the fellowship has undergone expansion through the Leaders in Maternal Health (LMH) HRSA grant, with the purpose to increase the numbers, competencies and impact of the primary care maternal health physician workforce to achieve more optimal and equitable maternal-child health outcomes in Florida's underserved Big Bend / Panhandle region.

-Surgical Obstetrics Fellowship Description
+Obstetrics Fellowship Description